LucaRancati/My-portfolio/README.md

 - **SQL**
     - Customers and Products Analysis Using SQL [Link](https://github.com/LucaRancati/My-portfolio/blob/main/notebooks/Dataquest_SQL_exercise_Consumer_and_Product_Analysis)

 📌 Stay tuned — more projects are coming!

+## Additional Public Projects from My Role at E.CA Economics
+These two studies were commissioned by DG COMP (Directorate-General for Competition) of the European Commission.
+In both projects, I applied not only my economic expertise but also analytical skills to work with both public and confidential datasets.
+My responsibilities included data preparation, statistical analysis, and creating visualizations, primarily using STATA and Excel.
+While the tools were different from those typically used in Data Analytics, I include these projects to show my ability to apply rigorous analytical thinking, manage real-world data, and deliver insights—skills that are highly transferable to Data Analyst roles.

+- Impact assessment: Community guidelines on support study for the review of the State aid for railway undertakings [Link](https://competition-policy.ec.europa.eu/document/download/36a36ea6-3143-4fe8-8ead-c4e7fc424fc2_en?filename=KD0423349enn_railway_guidelines_final_report.pdf)
+-  Exploring Aspects of the State of Competition in the EU [link](https://competition-policy.ec.europa.eu/system/files/2024-06/KD0224126enn_exploring_aspects_of_the_state_of_competition_in_the_EU.pdf)

 ## You want to know more about me?
 Feel free to connect or reach out!